TechWiser

 • No free version

-Download Drum Tuner (iOS | Android)
+Download Drum Tuner Android | iOS

 7. Dragon Drum Machine | Glitch Lo-Fi

 Everyone loves a vintage vibe.
 Sounds that are not only glitchy but have technical flaws such as background noises and hums.
 If you’re particularly interested in creating a Lo-Fi drum sound, Dragon Drum Machine is by far the best I could find.
-There are three drum synths, namely bass, snare, and a hi-hat.
+There are three drum synths namely bass, snare, and a hi-hat.
 You can easily create a unique sound as all of these drums have individual sequencers and the effects are also independent.
 For example, you can have an extreme delay on the bass and snare but have a low intensity on the hi-hats.

-There is a global effect control as well with tape distortion, bit-reduction, reverb, etc. So you can sculpt the sound in real-time.
+There is a global effect control as well with tape distortion, bit-reduction, reverb, etc. So you can sculpt the drum sound in real-time.
 If you are familiar with sequencing or you have a little bit of knowledge about rhythm, you can undoubtedly create unique sounds.
 But if you want to save the project and record it live, you will have to upgrade to the full version for $2.5.

 • Only good Lo-Fi drum machine